tydoc/tydoc/README.md

 - Support for named exports
 - Support for default exports
-- Support for multiple modules
+- Support for packages with multiple entrypoints
 - Automatic main module detection
 - Type Index to dedupe type referenes
+- Support for different same-name types by using module paths to disambiguate (fully qualified type name aka.
+"FQTN")
 - CLI
 - API
 - JSON output